lagotto/almviz/README.md

 # ALM Viz #
 A series of d3.js sparklines for PLOS Article-Level Metrics (ALM) API JSON results at the article level.

+An example can be found on the [github page](http://jalperin.github.io/almviz/)

 These visualizations were inspired by conversations at the Alt-Viz hackathon group hosted by PLOS in November 2012.
 [More info](http://article-level-metrics.plos.org/alm-workshop-2012/hackathon/#altviz)

 license